Planning a wedding soon? Whether you’re the bride or someone who is likely to be paying for the wedding, we’ve got some ways to save on wedding costs!

 We also collected votive holders from thrift shops for months.
 (29 cents each?!
 Yes, please!)

-Have a great idea on how to save money on a wedding?
+Have a great idea on ways to save on wedding costs?
 Leave a comment and let us know!
 And for all things wedding-related (including printables and checklists), head here.

 Originally published February 15, 2017